nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `List Card`: Displays key information about clients or listings, depending on the user's command.
 * `Chat Window`: Serves as a helpful assistant, offering guidance and support through interactive communication.

-With a clear understanding of the GUI, let's move on to how you can interact with EZSTATE using [basic commands](#basic-commands).
+With a clear understanding of the GUI, let's move on to how you can interact with EZSTATES using [basic commands](#basic-commands).

 ### Basic Commands
-To use EZSTATE, type commands in the command box and press `Enter`.
+To use EZSTATES, type commands in the command box and press `Enter`.
 Here are a few to try:

    * `help` : Opens the help window showing all commands.